REVIEW UPDATED: 24th October 2013

 B&N is really pushing its social reading experience with programs like Nook Friends and Lendme, as well as social integration of Facebook and Twitter.

 You can start a conversation about your latest read after you share it on Facebook.
 We tried this “share” feature and had some good feedback from friends.
-Who said book clubs where dead?
+Who said book clubs were dead?
 You can lend the Nook ebooks that you’ve downloaded, for up to 14 days, with other Nook users or anyone with a Barnes and Noble app installed on their Android or Apple device.

-B&N provides an ecosystem for their customers to buy and read books.
+B&N provides an ecosystem for customers to buy and read books.
 B&N’s main UK selling portal is uk.nook.com, and we’re told customers will be able to find more than 2.5 million digital books, including UK newspapers and magazines.
 It should also offer content from independent publishers and self-publishing authors through the PubIt programme.

 The Nook is able to support EPUB PDF, JPEG, GIF, PNG, and BMP file formats.
 Don’t expect to be able to take your downloaded books off your Nook via USB though, as your downloaded content is locked to your Nook and not transferable, apart from a temporarily lend to a friend using Lendme.